jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 Table of New Parameter Names
 ============================

-**Information Pending** - this entry posted in anticipation of upcoming changes, does not apply yet.

-Most of the new parameter names apply starting with [xf86-input-wacom-0.10.11](http://sourceforge.net/projects/linuxwacom/files/xf86-input-wacom/) released 2-17-11(?).
+Most of the new parameter names apply starting with [xf86-input-wacom-0.10.11](http://sourceforge.net/projects/linuxwacom/files/xf86-input-wacom/) released 2-16-11.
 Some were changed or removed earlier.
 Many of the parameter names were changed to make them more readable.
 Some were changed or removed for code stream-lining purposes, such as adding the whitespace between Button and the number, i.e. Button5 becoming Button